Individual Mandate: What If You Don’t Have Health Coverage in 2015

-If you can afford health insurance doesn’t have coverage in 2014, you may have to pay a fee in addition to all of your health care costs.
+If you can afford health insurance but don’t have coverage in 2015, you may have to pay a fee in addition to all of your health care costs.

 Minimum essential coverage

-To avoid the fee in 2014 you need insurance that qualifies as minimum essential coverage.
-If you're covered by any of the following in 2014, you're considered covered and don't have to pay a penalty:
+To avoid the fee in 2015 you need insurance that qualifies as minimum essential coverage.
+If you're covered by any of the following, you're considered covered and don't have to pay a penalty:

 - Any Marketplace plan, or any individual insurance plan you already have

 - Any employer plan (including COBRA), with or without “grandfathered” status.
 This includes retiree plans

 - Veterans health care programs (including the Veterans Health Care Program, VA Civilian Health and Medical Program (CHAMPVA), and Spina Bifida Health Care Benefits Program)